 Professional services produce intangible goods (i.e. invisible work).
 That's why it's best to have visual tools that help us track, manage and analyze the flow of work.
 We need to identify what types of work requests we get, who asks for them, and how the work flows through the organization.

 Visualizing the flow of work across different services in the organization through multiple Kanban boards

 Furthermore, it's important for legal professionals to identify the "services" they offer.
 That's because every type of work has different workflows, requires different people, and takes different amounts of time.
 Also, it's important to note that not all work should be treated the same way.
 We need to understand its urgency and the cost of delay, which will tell us what "class of service" to apply to it.
 At the end of the day, sometimes customers are willing to pay more for express service or better treatment.

-To do this in practice, there’re helpful work management solutions available on the market.
-You can check out some of the best ones that utilize the power of the Kanban method here.
+To do this in practice, there are helpful work management solutions available on the market.
+You can check out some of the best solutions that utilize the power of the Kanban method.

 Lead with the Purpose of Pursuing Organizational Maturity

-Finally, where should the focus be to create better organizations?
+Finally, where should the focus be on creating better organizations?

 A famous quote states: "People join your business, and they leave their manager".

 We should be thinking about this more.
 People sign up for a mission or purpose because they believe they would contribute to the world, but they quit because it's a lousy workplace.
 They need to work for a higher reason than just collecting paychecks or improving their CVs.So, the first thing to realize is that we must lead with purpose.
 We need purpose-driven businesses and not merely for individual or selfish organizational reasons or business profits.